 Tips for Buying a Home When You Plan to Rent It Out Later

 1) Prepare your family's short list of home needs.

 Keep in mind the distinction between "needs" and "wants."
-A three-bedroom home to accommodate parents and four children is a legal need (most states only permit two kiddos per room), while quartz countertops are a want.
+A three-bedroom home accommodating parents and four children is a legal need (most states only permit two kiddos per room), while quartz countertops are a want.
 Your casserole will taste just as delicious when served from Formica countertops!

-- Garage: From auto maintenance to an in-home gym, a generous garage or easy access shed is a big plus.
+- Garage.
+From auto maintenance to an in-home gym, a generous garage is a big plus.

-Although it’s fun to dream of a grand estate, it’s a good idea to keep your list of needs somewhat short.
-By focusing on the basics, you can keep your options open and buy a home that’s both good for your family now and good for your family’s long-term needs as an investment property.
+Although it’s fun to dream of a grand estate, keeping your list of needs somewhat short is a good idea.
+By focusing on the basics, you can keep your options open and buy a home that’s both good for your family now and for your family’s long-term needs as an investment property.

 2) Do a little homework.